HybridOS2/HBDInetd/README.md

 ## Usage

-After building HBDInetd, there will be one executable and three HVML scripts:
+After building HBDInetd, there will be one executable and the following HVML scripts:

 1. `hbdinetd`, located in the `sbin/` directory in the root of your building tree.
    This is the daemon program of HBDInetd.